 - Strengthening exercises usually start only after 3 months following surgery.

-- Avoid lifting weights and push-pull movements for 3 months following surgery.
+- Avoid lifting weights and push-pull-reaching out movements for 3 months following surgery.
 The goal is to gradually achieve normal range of movement and strength of the shoulder over a 3-6 month period.

 - Driving is permitted only once you come out of the sling and have achieved good control of the arm and a pain-free status.
 This is usually by the 8-12 week postoperative period.

 - Please follow your therapist’s advice regarding exercises, also download and view the attached rehabilitation protocol (below).

 Learn more about Rotator cuff tears - Visit American Academy of Orthopaedic Surgeons website.